SkylineCommunications/dataminer-docs/dataminer-overview/MediaOps/Overview_dataminer_MediaOps.md

 ### What can you do with dataminer.MediaOps?

 Dataminer.MediaOps simplifies and automates your media supply chain.
-It comes with a [set of ready-made applications](xref:Overview_MediaOps_Apps), downloadable from the dataminer.services catalog<!-- Not yet downloadable???
-TBD -->, that can be extended with your own customized applications to tailor the UEx (User Experience) to the user's role.
+It comes with a [set of ready-made applications](xref:Overview_MediaOps_Apps), downloadable from the dataminer.services catalog<!-- TBD: is it available yet? if not, we'll have to rephrase this -->, that can be extended with your own customized applications to tailor the UEx (User Experience) to the user's role.
 It also can be extended with workflows, automation, and even user-defined APIs to integrate with your existing systems.

 The use cases offered by Dataminer.MediaOps are listed below.
 The solution's focus spans from inventory management to planning and reservation, to live operations, up to finishing events and managing costs and billing.